stennety/mywebsite/_posts/2014-11-12-adding-color-back-to-the-mac-terminal.md

 export LSCOLORS=ExFxBxDxCxegedabagacad
 {% endhighlight %}

-Remember to reload it when you’re done editing with
+Remember to reload it when you're done editing with

 {% highlight shell %}
 source ~/.bash_profile